How to Get Business Class Upgrade for Free: The Internet Myth Airlines Do Not Want You to Understand

 Airlines usually prioritise:

-- elite loyalty members,
+• elite loyalty members

-- passengers with expensive economy tickets,
+• passengers with expensive economy tickets

-- or passengers already in premium economy.
+• passengers already in premium economy

 Several travellers mentioned that travelling alone increases your chances because moving one person operationally is easier than moving families or couples.